Employment Opportunity: Surgery Technician

 - Excellent time management and multitasking skills.

 Hours are Monday-Friday, 8a-5p, with regular overtime.
 Approximately two to three nights on call each week (5p-8a) may be required including some weekends and holidays.
 This is a non-exempt, full-time position.
 Overtime at 1.5 times the hourly rate to be paid for any hours over 40 worked in a work week.
 Additionally, hours worked on a company holiday are paid at 2 times the hourly rate, regardless of the number of hours worked in the work week.
-Benefits include hourly pay commensurate with experience, 401K, profit sharing, health insurance, and discounted veterinary services and products.
+Benefits include hourly pay commensurate with experience, 401K, profit sharing, health insurance, student loan repayment, and discounted veterinary services and products.

 Brendan W. Furlong, M.V.B, Equine Veterinarian, P.A., d/b/a B.W.
 Furlong & Associates, provides equal employment opportunities to all employees and applicants for employment without regard to race, color, ancestry, national origin, gender, sexual orientation, marital status, religion, age, disability, gender identity, results of genetic testing, or service in the military.
 Equal employment opportunity applies to all terms and conditions of employment, including hiring, placement, promotion, termination, layoff, recall, transfer, leave of absence, compensation, and training.

 Please submit your cover letter and resume via email to Kim Reitmeyer, Human Resources & Administrative Manager, at firstname.lastname@example.org

 At B.W.
 Furlong & Associates, we are progressive leaders delivering the ultimate in veterinary care to our equine patients and clients in both the hospital and ambulatory setting.
 We have several associated practices offering exemplary care and services in New Jersey, Florida, and Virginia